Blog

 What is an SDK?
 Meaning, Examples & How to Use It

-The global mobile application market is projected to grow at 14.4% CAGR and reach $777.4 billion in worth by 2032, compared to $208.5 billion in 2022.
-The extreme growth boosted by the Covid-19 pandemic led to digital transformations in almost all industries, primarily relying on mobile users more.
+The global mobile application development market is projected to grow at 14.4% CAGR and reach $777.4 billion in worth by 2032, compared to $208.5 billion in 2022.
+The extreme rise boosted by the Covid-19 pandemic led to digital transformations in almost all industries, primarily relying on mobile users more.

 Developers and businesses have to act fast in the highly competitive and fast-paced software development market, bringing new cutting-edge solutions to the table in a shorter time.
 That’s when SDKs lend a helping hand.